-The most important factor in deciding a Moka pot size is knowing how much coffee you need.
+Knowing how much coffee you need is the most important factor in deciding a Moka pot size.
 This might seem like an obvious one, but it’s essential to keep in mind!

 If you only drink 1-2 cups of coffee a day, then a 3 cup (0.71 liters) Moka pot is probably the best choice for you.
 If you drink more than that, or if you have friends over often, then a 6 cup (1.42 liters) Moka pot might be a better option.

 Another thing to keep in mind is the size of your stovetop.
 If you have a small one, then a smaller Moka pot might be a better choice.
 Likewise, if you have a large stovetop, then a larger Moka pot might be better.